dengking/programming-language/docs/C++/Language-reference/Basic-concept/Object/Lifetime-and-storage-duration/Static-storage-duration/pabloariasal-C++Initialization-of-Static-Variables/index.md

 Encountering the **static initialization order fiasco** is often a symptom of poor software design.
 IMHO the best way to solve it is by refactoring the code to break the initialization dependency of **globals** across **compilation units**.
 Make your modules self-contained and strive for **constant initialization**.

+If refactoring is not an option, one common solution is the [Initialization On First Use](https://isocpp.org/wiki/faq/ctors#static-init-order-on-first-use).
+The basic idea is to design your static variables that are not constant expressions (i.e. those that must be initialized at runtime) in a way that they are created *when they are accessed for the first time*.
+This approach uses a static local variable inspired by the [Meyer’s Singleton](http://laristra.github.io/flecsi/src/developer-guide/patterns/meyers_singleton.html).
+With this strategy it is possible to control the time when static variables are initialized at runtime, avoiding use-before-init.

 ```cpp
 // a.h